kms1212/foliOS/docs/vellum/memory.md

 # Vellum Memory {#vellum_memory}

-This page describes boot-time memory discovery, temporary mappings, allocation, and the memory map passed to Strata.
+This page describes boot-time memory discovery, temporary mappings, allocation, and the memory information used to produce handoff data.

 ## Physical Memory Allocator